 - Philippian cobra

 There are 12 species of kraits, including the deadly Indian krait.
 The Indian krait is known to sneak into people’s tents and bite them while they sleep!
 Their venom is highly toxic, with the neurotoxins taking effect quickly.
 One research study from Sri Lanka found that of the 88 victims of krait bites they studied, 64% developed respiratory paralysis; that is, their lungs were paralyzed, making it very difficult to breathe, and 6% of the victims died.
 Other kraits include:

 - Malayan krait

 3) Coral snakes

 Coral snakes are one of the venomous snakes that can be found in the United States.
-They are a smaller snake but can pack a powerful bite with venom that is neurotoxic.
-Coral snakes are black, red and yellow banded, so it is easy to stay back if you see that coloration.
-Some milksnakes which are not venomous look similar but it is safest to assume a snake with yellow and red bands in dangerous.
+They are smaller snakes but can pack a powerful bite with venom that is neurotoxic.
+Coral snakes are black, red, and yellow banded, so it is easy to stay back if you see that coloration.
+Some milksnakes which are not venomous look similar, but it is safest to assume a snake with yellow and red bands is dangerous.
 Here is a list of some of the coral snakes that are in North and South America:

 - Central American

 - South American